tldr-pages/tldr/pages/common/unexpand.md

 > Convert spaces to tabs.
 > More information: <https://www.gnu.org/software/coreutils/unexpand>.

-- Convert blanks in each file to tabs, writing to standard output:
+- Convert blanks in each file to tabs, writing to `stdout`:

 `unexpand {{path/to/file}}`

-- Convert blanks to tabs, reading from standard output:
+- Convert blanks to tabs, reading from `stdout`:

 `unexpand`